 The Russian air defence net inside occupied Ukraine and along the contact line has been the dominant constraint on Ukrainian air operations since early 2022.
 S-300, S-400, Buk-M3, Tor, Pantsir — Russian surface-to-air missile systems make every Ukrainian Su-24 or Su-27 sortie near the front a calculated risk.
 The only way Ukrainian crews have been able to strike with any frequency is by launching standoff weapons from outside the engagement envelope of those systems.

-The U.S.-supplied JDAM-ER (a wing-kit modification of a 500-pound bomb) has been the workhorse since late 2022.
+The U.S.-supplied JDAM-ER (a wing-kit modification of a 500-pound bomb) has been the workhorse since early 2023.
 It gives Ukrainian aircraft about 70 km of standoff range when released at high subsonic speed from medium altitude.
 It is precise.
 It is reliable.
 It is also tied entirely to American supply discipline, American political conditions, and American intelligence about Russian air defence positions.
 Every JDAM-ER delivered has come with American end-use monitoring and target authorisation rules that Ukraine cannot escape.

 The newer GBU-39 Small Diameter Bomb has supplemented JDAM-ER for harder targets at slightly greater range.
 Same political and supply constraints apply.